ZonghaoLi777/githubTrending/README.md

 ## Python

+* 【2025-02-05】[tcgoetz / GarminDB](https://github.com/tcgoetz/GarminDB) - Download and parse data from Garmin Connect or a Garmin watch, FitBit CSV, and MS Health CSV files into and analyze data in Sqlite serverless databases with Jupyter notebooks.
 * 【2025-02-04】[agno-agi / agno](https://github.com/agno-agi/agno) - Agno is a lightweight framework for building multi-modal Agents
 * 【2025-02-04】[Blaizzy / mlx-vlm](https://github.com/Blaizzy/mlx-vlm) - MLX-VLM is a package for inference and fine-tuning of Vision Language Models (VLMs) on your Mac using MLX.
 * 【2025-02-03】[HITsz-TMG / FilmAgent](https://github.com/HITsz-TMG/FilmAgent) - Resources of our paper "FilmAgent: A Multi-Agent Framework for End-to-End Film Automation in Virtual 3D Spaces".
 New versions in the making!